Skip to content

 Tool familyTools

 This is the real protocol surface in the running code.
 The server test suite explicitly asserts that memory.begin, memory.complete, memory.startup, memory.list, and memory.activate are not part of the public tool list.
+The older context.propose_*, rule.propose_*, and draft tool surfaces are also not public MCP tools anymore; local content changes go through artifact.

 The core runtime cycle